Msocial123/Retail-App_kubernetes/README.md

 This Project Perfect example for Docker and Kuberetes
 # To chekc the mongodb server data commands
-kubectl exec -it mongodb-deployment-6b466f4bd9-gftn7 -- mongosh
+kubectl exec -it <db pod name> -- mongosh

 use myDatabase